As a Blogger, you’re finding your voice, exploring different areas that interest you, and, most importantly, sharing that journey with your followers.

 For this, one of the most crucial metrics is reach, as you’ve taken subjects that interest you and made them adaptable to rest.
 With many users on Instagram, it serves as the perfect platform to complement your blog.

 Noting how smartphones are the hub of all human communication, no one ever lets it out of their sight!
-Couple that with a consistently rising per-day time spent on Instagram, you’re missing out if your blog doesn’t have a presence on the platform.
+Couple that with a consistently rising per-day time spent on Instagram, and you’re missing out if your blog doesn’t have a presence on the platform.

-What Instagram Has In Store For You?
+What does Instagram Have In Store For You?

 Increased Content Consumption